 Searching for Flora Elizabeth Lee daughter of William Alfred and Emma Meadows Lee was a daunting task since no one in the family has heard of her.
 The censuses for her parents didn’t reveal any clues for a child named Flora Elizabeth.

 The 1880 Census for Beat 5, Newsite, Tallapoosa County, Alabama Census shows a Wm.
 A. Lee age 29, Emma age 28, James W. age 9, and Dolly O, age 1.
-First marriage for both of them.
+This was the first marriage for both of them.
 Wm. was a Blacksmith, born in AL, Emma, keeping house, born in GA.

 Then the 1900 District 2, Chanahatchee, Elmore County, Alabama Census shows a Willie A. Lee age at last birthday 52, Emma age 54, Robert age 17, Alice age 12; Emma was the mother of nine children, and five of the nine children were living; Willie and Emma were married 29 years; there was a Houston Roney, age 23 born Nov.
 1876, in GA, parents born in Georgia; A Neal Harris, boarder born 1875 age 25 at last birthday was listed on the census.
 Neal Harris was born in AL, mother from GA, and his father from TN.

-Finally, the 1910 District 53, Police Jury Ward One, Jackson Parish, Louisiana, Census shows a William A. Lee head age 64, married 45 years, born Alabama, Emma, age 61 wife, his first wife 45, mother of 8 children 8 born and number now living five.
-Dollie age 28, married to John H. Edwards age 33 married one time, born in Texas, mother born in Georgia, and father born in Alabama.
+Finally, the 1910 District 53, Police Jury Ward One, Jackson Parish, Louisiana, Census shows a William A. Lee head age 64, married 45 years, born Alabama, Emma, age 61 his first wife, age 45, mother of 8 children 8 born and number now living five.
+Dollie age 28, married to John H. Edwards age 33 and married one time, John H. was born in Texas,his mother was born in Georgia, and his father was born in Alabama.

 I haven’t found Flora Elizabeth Lee on any Alabama censuses.
 There was only one West on the 1910 census in Jackson Parish when the Lees were living there, and he was an older man and there wasn’t a Flora Elizabeth as his wife.